 Mold Processing Precision

-The higher the mold processing accuracy3 and the smoother the surface, the smaller the required draft angle.
+The higher the mold processing accuracy and the smoother the surface, the smaller the required draft angle.
 On the contrary, if the mold surface is rough, the draft angle needs to be increased to reduce the ejection force.
 Lubrication, high-precision processing, and surface treatments such as polishing and chrome plating can help reduce friction and improve ejection efficiency.

 Injection Process Parameters

-Other important process parameters such as injection pressure4, temperature and speed also affect the draft angle design.
+Other important process parameters such as injection pressure, temperature and speed also affect the draft angle design.
 Higher injection pressure and temperature have effect in terms of increasing the shrinkage rate of plastic part and may demand a bigger draft angle.
 Varying process conditions impact the material’s behaviour in terms of its flow and solidification, meaning that these elements must be addressed in the design process.

 What are the Basic Principles of Draft Angle Design?